MAGICGrants/so-simple-theme/funds/fund_template.md

 ## Case Studies and Previous Success Stories

-MAGIC Grants has previously engaged with the cryptocurrency communities on several occasions with great success.
+MAGIC Grants has previously engaged with cryptocurrency communities on several occasions with great success.
 These include:

-* [Sarang Noether’s November 2019 fundraiser](https://charity.gofundme.com/o/en/campaign/dr-sarang-noether-to-implement-bulletproofs-in-monero) and contract with MAGIC Grants to implement Bulletproofs+ in Monero
+* [Sarang Noether’s November 2020 fundraiser](https://charity.gofundme.com/o/en/campaign/dr-sarang-noether-to-implement-bulletproofs-in-monero) and contract with MAGIC Grants to implement Bulletproofs+ in Monero
 * [MAGIC Grants’s July 2021 fundraiser](https://www.gofundme.com/f/supporting-the-2021-defcon-cryptocurrency-village) to raise funds for the Cryptocurrency Village at DEF CON

 These were successful, with the necessary funds being raised and the desired work being completed in a timely manner.